Senior Poster Session (Class of 2019)

 Q: Why can't I use work I did off campus / at an REU / in another department?

 A: We want to make sure 1) that you choose a topic for which at least one CS faculty member is an expert and 2) that the work you're presenting is consistent with the expectations of your fellow seniors.
+You may petition the chair of the department to request permission for an exemption.

 Q: Can I use work done with a visiting professor who is no longer at Swarthmore?